-Themed “Living Big as Interpreters and Translators”, the summit was joined by translation and interpreting masters from the UN, China’s Ministry of Foreign Affairs, the Translators Association of China (TAC) and many top-notch universities worldwide and more than 200 translation and interpreting learners.
+Themed “Living Big as Interpreters and Translators”, the summit was attended by translation and interpreting experts from the UN, China’s Ministry of Foreign Affairs, the Translators Association of China (TAC) and many top-notch universities worldwide and more than 200 translation and interpreting learners.

 Hosted by Grouphorse Group, the summit sought to facilitate exchanges, improve the ecosystem and build connections in the industry.
-It was flooded with thought-provoking ideas that helped break the bottleneck in the industry and probed into the way forward for translators and interpreters.
+It was flooded with thought-provoking ideas that helped break the bottleneck in the industry and explored the future for translators and interpreters.

 This high-end summit that pooled together insights was the first major summit exclusively launched by Grouphorse after it became a member of the UN Global Compact and a Level-1 UN vendor for language services.
-Also, Grouphorse launched the Global Translation and Interpreting Summit in 2016 and 2015 and the National Translation and Interpreting Summit in 2015.
+Also, Grouphorse launched the Global Translation and Interpreting Summit in 2015 and 2016 and the National Translation and Interpreting Summit in 2015.

 Grouphorse Senior Advisor Xu Yanan, former director-general of the Department of Translation and Interpretation at Ministry of Foreign Affairs, former chief of the Chinese Translation Service of the Documentation Division of the Department for General Assembly and Conference Management (DGACM) at the United Nations, former ambassador to the Republic of Trinidad and Tobago and a council member of the UN Association of China.

 Mei Deming, professor and doctoral supervisor at Shanghai International Studies University and a member of the English Experts Committee of China Accreditation Test for Translators and Interpreters (CATTI).